porscheinformatik/sonar-dependency-check-plugin/README.md

   <tr><td>commons-logging:commons-logging</td><td>1.1.3</td><td>Apache 2.0</td></tr>
 </table>

-The version ranges should be specified in Maven syntax (see http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html).
+The version ranges have to be specified in Maven syntax (see http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html).

-This list should be configured in general settings and should be customizable on a per-project basis (if only one project uses a certain library).
+This list can be configured in general settings and can be customizable on a per-project basis (if only one project uses a certain library).

-## Implementation hints

-Create a Sonar plugin as described in: http://docs.codehaus.org/display/SONAR/Extension+Guide

-Study the implementation of other plugins: http://docs.codehaus.org/display/SONAR/Sonargraph+Plugin creates violations, http://docs.codehaus.org/display/SONAR/Toxicity+Chart+Plugin adds a view